The objective is to design a machine learning model that accurately detects gamma rays and distinguishes them from the background.

 The data source is the file gamma.csv.
 It contains the data for this example in comma-separated values (CSV) format.
 The number of columns is 11, and the number of rows is 19020.

-The Corsika simulation program generated the data set: a Monte Carlo code to simulate extensive air showers.
-In addition, it has been used to simulate the registration of high-energy gamma particles from the Cherenkov gamma telescope using the imaging technique.
+Additionally, it has been utilized to simulate the registration of high-energy gamma particles from the Cherenkov gamma telescope using the imaging technique.

 Variables